muppet9010/factorio-muppet-streamer/README.md

 Notes:

 - destinationType of position expects a table of the x, y coordinates.
 This can be in any of the following valid JSON formats (array or list): `{"x": 10, "y": 5}` or `[10, 5]`.
+- destinationType of biterGroup does a search for the nearest enemy unit within the maxDistance.
+If this is a very large area (3000+) this may be slow.
+- All teleports will try 10 random locations around their targeted position within the arrivalRadius setting to try and find a valid spot.
+If there is no success they will repeat the whole activity up to 5 times before giving up.
+The destinationType target will be re-calculated for each attempt.